 What are ETFs?

-An exchange-traded fund or ETF is an investment that usually follows a major index like the Dow Jones or S&P 500, but they can also track a specific industry sector such as information technology or represent a collection of securities from developing markets.
-While owners of ETFs do not own any underlying assets, ETFs are popular because they offer low expensive ratios and reduce exposure to individual securities through diversification.
+An exchange-traded fund or ETF is an investment that usually follows a major index like the Dow Jones or S&P 500, but it can also track a specific industry sector such as information technology or represent a collection of securities from developing markets.
+While owners of ETFs do not own any underlying assets, ETFs are popular because they offer low expense ratios and reduce exposure to individual securities through diversification.

 How do I choose an online broker?

 Choosing the right online brokerage presents the biggest obstacle for most new investors.
 When it comes to selecting a broker, there’s no one size fits all choice.
 Depending on your experience and specific needs, you may need accounts with multiple independent brokerage firms.
-Brokers tend to specialize in different areas, and those who don’t are mostly expensive for beginners.
+Brokers tend to specialize in different areas and those who don’t are mostly expensive for beginners.